AndroidPillars/React---Basics/README.md

 - Now Create a new Database and select the Option Realtime Database.
 - Now, Go to the Database and make the read and write value as true for disabling the Authentication.
 - Go to Project Overview and select Add Firebase to your web app.
-- Once you created, Go to settings and copy the config
+- Once you created, Go to settings and copy the config, &nbsp;
   ```ruby
     const firebaseConfig = {
     apiKey: "AIzaSyDcsxmF3vVIgcQ30DR-D6dgyo24qde",